caredotcom/lesswatcher/README.md

+# CAVEAT:
+This "lesswatcher" module was written before Grunt-based solutions had matured sufficiently to meet our specific requirements.
+Things, of course, have changed.
+At this point (Jan 2014), using grunt-contrib-watch, grunt-contrib-less and grunt-concurrent is almost certainly a better solution.
+Grunt watch even supports livereload out of the box.
+The current version of lesswatcher (0.2.0) may be the last, unless someone using it wants to take over its maintenance (in which case please contact me - cweekly).
+Thanks!

 # Lesswatcher

 A simple command-line utility to watch multiple directories for changes to LESS files (e.g. in both /less and /css), and trigger lessc compilation in a target directory (e.g. in just /css).

 ## Features